What it is

 - Use the right kind of detail.
 “Online business owners” is too broad.
 “Service-based coaches doing 25k/month who haven’t built a content engine yet” is workable.

 - Don’t try to research a fantasy audience.
 Pick the people you’ve actually talked to, sold to, or seen in your space.
+The made-up dream client is not coming.
+Research the real one.